 Office of Community Development

-Economic Development Public Infrastructure Grant Program provides funding to create and retain permanent, private-sector job opportunities, principally for low- and moderate-income persons, through the expansion and retention of business and industry in Ohio communities.
+The Economic Development Loan and Public Infrastructure Grant Program creates and retains permanent, private-sector jobs, principally for low- and moderate-income persons, through the expansion and retention of business and industry in Ohio communities.

-Residential Public Infrastructure Grant Program (RPIG) provides funding to ensure a safe and sanitary living environment for Ohio citizens, through the provision of safe and reliable drinking water and proper disposal of sanitary waste.
-The RPIG program only funds projects which provide water and/or sanitary sewer service to primarily residential users.
+The Residential Public Infrastructure Grant Program creates safe and sanitary living environment for Ohio citizens, through the provision of safe and reliable drinking water and proper disposal of sanitary waste.

 * Due to changes made by the U.S. Housing and Urban Development (HUD) to the previously released FY 2013 Income Limits, the previously posted Income Limits have been revised and are effective immediately.
 For more information regarding the HUD methodology used to calculate the Income Limits, please visit the HUDUSER website at http://www.huduser.org/portal/datasets/il.html.